imdrasil/serializer/README.md

 end
 ```

-We can define serializers next way:
+To be able to serialize data we need to define serializers for each resource:

 ```crystal
 class AddressSerializer < Serializer::Base(Address)